codeforprinceton/ptonElections/README.md

 # ptonElections
 Princeton Elections

+## Data Viz on Princeton Municipality page
+The new data visualization can currently be found on the home page:
+(www.princetonnj.gov) and will be moved to the elections page of municipality afterwards!

 ## Goals

 Create an app for district vote counters to quickly upload their counts to the muni website.
 This will allow for quick unofficial vote counts to get out to the public.